fmagnoni/tomo_inversion/README.md

    To obtain summed and preconditioned kernels launch
    > ./run_pre.bash

-NB.
-The hessian kernels used as preconditioner are calculated during the adjoint simulation together with the other kernels if APPROXIMATE_HESS_KL = .true. in constants.h.

 Combine summed kernels (w and w/o preconditioning) into .mesh files
 -----------------------------------------------------------------

 Check that in an input dir (e.g., sum_kernel/OUPUT_SUM/$model/$kernel_name) the kernel files *_kernel.bin are present

-In the directory of specfem3d
+In the directory of specfem3d:

 1. in the Par_file set LOCAL_PATH at the path where the proc*external_mesh.bin of the considered model are